 Can I get a German work visa without a sponsor?

-No, most work visas require a sponsor, except for freelancer or entrepreneur visas.
+Generally, no. Most work visas require sponsorship, except for self-employment or freelance visas.

-4–12 weeks, depending on the visa type and consulate workload.
+4–12 weeks, depending on the visa type and workload at your local consulate.

 What is the minimum salary for the EU Blue Card in 2025?